Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Discussion

+One possible interpretation of our data is a transition from fully to partially polarized state at $\nu=5/2$ as the density is lowered \cite{eisenstein89,pan12prb,pan14,pan12PRL}.
+A recent experiment probing the $\nu=5/2$ found that as the density is lowered, the energy gap at $\nu=5/2$ decreases, it nearly closes, then it increases at the lowest densities, a behavior which was interpreted as evidence of a spin transition \cite{pan14}.
+Our data shown in Fig.4 is quite different from that in Ref.\cite{pan14} since in contrast to the latter, in our experiment $\Delta_{5/2}$ does not close at the transition point.
+We thus think that our data cannot be interpreted as a spin transition in the $\nu=5/2$ FQHS.

-The observed anomalous density dependence of $\Delta_{5/2}$ may also be caused by the effects of the disorder.
-In a recent publication, following the analysis proposed in Ref.\cite{morf03}, we extracted the intrinsic gap and the disorder broadening for the $\nu=5/2$ FQHS in several samples \cite{gamma}.
-In the absence of a measurable gap at $\nu=7/2$, the same type of analysis \cite{morf03} cannot be applied to the present sample.
+The observed positive curvature shown in Fig.4 in the density dependence of $\Delta_{5/2}$ may be caused by the effects of the disorder.
+It is known that disorder broadening of the energy levels plays an important role in the measured energy gaps of the FQHSs \cite{morf03} and the positive curvature shown in Fig.4 may be due to an anomalous dependence of the disorder broadening on the density.
+In the past, following the analysis proposed in Ref.\cite{morf03}, we extracted the intrinsic gap and the disorder broadening for the $\nu=5/2$ FQHS in several samples \cite{gamma}.
+In the absence of a measurable gap at $\nu=7/2$, the same type of analysis cannot be applied to the present sample in which density is tuned by the illumination technique described earlier.
+The density dependence of the disorder broadening remains thus experimentally inaccessible.
 Nonetheless we think that had the disorder been the cause of the anomaly observed at $\nu=5/2$, a similar effect would also be present at $\nu=7/3$.
-However, as seen in Fig.4, the density dependence of the gaps at $\nu=5/2$ and $\nu=7/3$ are very different.
-Furthermore, the smooth density dependence of the mobility shown in Fig.2b strengthens the argument that disorder effects are not driving the transition seen in Fig.4 at $\nu=5/2$.
+However, as already discussed, the density dependence of the gaps at $\nu=5/2$ and $\nu=7/3$ is very different.
+Furthermore, the smooth density dependence of the mobility shown in the inset of Fig.1 strengthens the argument that disorder effects are unlikely to drive the anomaly seen in Fig.4 at $\nu=5/2$.
+Nonetheless, for a better understanding, further studies of the influence of disorder generated with illumination will be neccessary.

-Finally we note that due to the combined effects of Landau level mixing and disorder, the energy gap at $\nu=5/2$ is expected to close at the lowest densities.
-At this filling factor we report a measurable gap down to the density of $n=4.90 \times 10^{10}$~cm$^{-2}$.
-Furthermore, the linear extrapolation of our data from Fig.4 shows that the energy gap at $\nu=5/2$ vanishes near $n \simeq 4.5 \times 10^{10}$~cm$^{-2}$.
-This value is in a reasonable agreement with a recent extrapolation of data collected at higher electron densities \cite{gamma}.